ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

 <Drawio content={architecture} />

 ## Taskana Entities
-All Taskana Entities can be found in the [Java API](../java-api-usage.md).
-You can read more about our Java API here (link).
+All Taskana Entities can be found in the Java API.
+You can read more about our Java API [here](../java-api-usage.md).
 For better readability, entites are capitalized in the documentation.

 Taskana operates using Tasks, Classifications and Workbaskets.
-The entities are stored in the configured database (link).
-You can see the detailed data model here (link)
+Additional entities are Attachments, ObjectReferences and WorkbasketAccessIds.
+The entities are stored in the [configured database] (../configuration/database-configuration.md).
+You can see the detailed data model here (link).

 <Drawio content={entities} />